reapp/new-site/source/_drafts/Crossing-the-Uncanny-Valley-of-Web-Apps.md

 We can hope that ChomeOS (and FirefoxOS) will help in this regard.

-But one good example is the lack of access for the iOS text selection interface.
+One good example is the lack of access for the iOS text selection interface.
-You have no even system to tie into for when a user selects text.
-Wan't to remove the overlays programatically?
-No chance.
+Want to react to user selections of text programatically?
+[Good luck](http://stackoverflow.com/questions/11300590/how-to-captured-selected-text-range-in-ios-after-text-selection-expansion).

 ### Gesture interaction needs some love